Return

 Retirement Home vs Nursing Homes

-Deciding on the best alternative living arrangement for yourself or a loved one requires a thorough understanding of different residences for older adults and what they have to offer.
+Deciding on the best alternative living arrangement for yourself or a loved one requires a thorough understanding of different residences for older adults and what they offer.

 Retirement communities, such as the many locations at Seasons Retirement, offer residents a comfortable environment that allows them to live active, independent lives doing what they love most without the day-to-day stresses of household chores or maintenance.

 However, that’s not the only option for retirement living.
-Older adults who require assistance in completing day-to-day tasks can opt for a living arrangement that provides them.
+Older adults who require assistance completing day-to-day tasks can opt for a living arrangement that provides this for them.

 Some of the most common types of alternative living that cater to the needs of the residents are retirement homes, nursing homes, and long-term care homes.

-Services offered in these residences range from full-time supervision (inclusive of medical care) to part-time assistance.
+Services offered in these residences range from full-time supervision, including medical care, to part-time assistance.
 But how do they differ?
-How can someone know the best option that is suited for their needs?
+How can someone know the best option that is suited to their needs?

-Let’s look at retirement homes versus nursing homes and see which can best fit the different needs of older adults.
+Let’s look at retirement homes vs. nursing homes and see which can best fit the different needs of older adults.

 What is a retirement home?

 A retirement home is a community where older persons live, focusing on independence and flexibility.
 While some retirement homes offer personalized care services, others allow residents to enjoy a fully independent life.
-Seasons Retirement provides quite flexible homes, a factor that enables seniors to transition from their daily routine in their own homes easily.
+Seasons Retirement provides flexible homes, enabling seniors to transition to their homes easily.

 For instance, most retirement homes allow seniors to choose their meals and plan their schedules.
 Other perks offered in retirement homes include exercise classes, social activities, and outings.
 These communities are ideal for adults who want to live around others and need little to no assistance.